 WHAT YOU SHOULD KNOW:

-Follow up with your primary healthcare provider as directed:
+Follow up with palliative care providers as directed:

 Return to the emergency department if:

-- The person has problems sleeping.
+- The patient has problems sleeping.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+© 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.